-A few years after the McConnell boys made their way west, in 1863, Andrew Kelly Wackman came to California from Ohio.
-He purchased a nice piece of property along the Cosumnes River near Elk Grove where he raised grain, cattle, and horses.
-Andrew Kelly married Amanda Colton and they had one daughter, Etta May Wackman, and two sons, named Creed and Harry Wackman.
+A few years after the McConnell boys made their way west, in 1863 Andrew Kelly Wackman came to California from Ohio.
+He too purchased property along the Cosumnes River near Elk Grove, where he raised grain, cattle, and horses.
+Andrew Wackman married Amanda Colton and had three children: Etta May, Creed, and Harry.

 The Farmhouse/Tasting Room

 The house Thaddeus built in the mid-1800’s was lived in by family members for more than 100 years, until the late 1970’s.
-For a brief period, it was used to store the many antiques that had been passed down over the generations.
-It was also a favorite location for family Halloween Parties.
 In 2003, the family decided to give the beautiful and historic house a new life as the current office for Wackman Ranch and the Tasting Room and Barrel Cellar for McConnell Estates Winery.

 The old home was remodeled keeping its original farmhouse charm, while updating it with some of today’s modern conveniences—a unique blend of old and new

 On some days, you’ll have the chance to meet Mike Wackman, who is the resident winemaker handling his family’s grapes with the utmost care.
 Or you might run into Howard III when he stops in after working in the vineyards.
 You'll often find Alan chatting on the deck, singing along at our Summer concerts or even pouring behind the bar!
 Family is at the heart of everything we do, and we’ll make sure you feel like family too!

 (From Left to right: Howard III, Mike, Alan